digital-preservation/csv-validator/README.md

 Schema Reference
 ================
 Examples of CSV Schema can be found in the test cases of the csv-core module.
-See the *.txt files in [acceptance/](tree/master/csv-validator-core/src/test/resources/uk/gov/tna/dri/validator/acceptance/).
+See the *.csvs files in [acceptance/](tree/master/csv-validator-core/src/test/resources/uk/gov/tna/dri/validator/acceptance/).

 Global Directives